 One of the most impactful ways you can make a change in this quadrant is to implement what James Clear calls identity-based habits.

-Instead of prioritizing the outcome of a change (ex.: I want to lose 20 pounds), you prioritize your identity as a person (I want to become/remain a healthy person).
+Instead of prioritizing the outcome of a change (ex.: I want to lose 20 pounds), you prioritize your identity as a person (I want to become/remain healthy).

 Here are a couple of examples for you to see the strength of this kind of resolution:

-I want to clean my apartment = I am a clean person
+- I want to declutter my apartment = I am a minimalistic person

 Second Quadrant – External Individual

-This quadrant focuses on the external world of an individual and concerns itself with the behavior of a person.
+This quadrant focuses on the external world of an individual and concerns itself with a person’s behavior.

 The same rules apply to business, investing, sports, and multiple other areas.
 Small, consistent actions can create big changes.

-This works — I’ve read 20 extra pages a day for the past two years, and it accumulated into 90 books read in two years.
+I’ve read 20 extra pages a day for the past two years, which accumulated into 90 books read in two years.

-Here, you have two ways of dealing with change behaviorally: negative environmental design and positive environmental design.
+Here, you have two ways of dealing with change behaviorally: negative and positive environmental design.

 Negative Environmental Design